mattaq31/GelGenie/qupath-gelgenie/README.md

   - **`Delete previous bands`** - Selecting this will delete all previous segmentation results before generating new ones.
   - **`Light bands on dark background`** - Selecting this will assume that bands are lighter than the background (and vice-versa).
 The extension will attempt to auto-assign the value of this checkbox but can sometimes make mistakes.
 Make sure to fix this setting if it is incorrect for the current image.
 - Once a model is downloaded, it is always available for use and an internet connection is no longer required.
+- **For advanced users:** The default normalization method for images before being presented to a model is to divide all pixels by the maximum value of the image data type e.g. 65535 for 16-bit images, 255 for 8-bit images, etc.  However, we have observed that normalizing by the actual max pixel value (which can be less than the theoretical maximum) can sometimes have a beneficial effect in 16-bit (or more) images.
+To use this setting, switch to the `Advanced` tab and toggle between the two checkboxes under `Model Runtime Settings`.
+8-bit images are always normalized by 255, regardless of the values of these checkboxes.
 ### Direct CPU Inference (OpenCV Mode)
 - The easiest way to run models is in direct CPU inference mode using OpenCV, which is the default setting.
 - This mode is fast, requires no preparation and will work well with all systems and models (except `nnUNet` models).